cs1302uga/cs1302-ce21/README.md

 1. If you did not finish
    [CSCI 1302 JavaFX Custom Component Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/master/components/components.md),
-   then finish that work in the code you just copied over. **By the end of the exercise, you will reduce the containment hierarchy** from this:
+   then finish that work in the code you just copied over.
+Remember, in the custom component tutorial, you used custom components to reduce the containment heirarchy from this:

    ```
                                                              --|